psychopy/psychopy/docs/source/coder/tutorial1.rst

 Know your monitor
 ------------------------
-PsychoPy has been designed to handle things like your screen calibrations for you.
-It is also designed to operate (if possible) in the final experimental units that you like to use, like degrees of visual angle.
+PsychoPy has been designed to handle your screen calibrations for you.
+It is also designed to operate (if possible) in the final experimental units that you like to use e.g. degrees of visual angle.

 In order to do this PsychoPy needs to know a little about your monitor.
 There is a GUI to help with this (select MonitorCenter from the tools menu of PsychoPyIDE or run ...site-packages/monitors/MonitorCenter.py).

 In the MonitorCenter window you can create a new monitor name, insert values that describe your monitor and run calibrations like gamma corrections.
-For now you can just stick to the [@testMonitor@] but give it correct values for your screen size in number of pixels and width in cm.
+For now you can just stick to the [`testMonitor`] but give it correct values for your screen size in number of pixels and width in cm.

 Now, when you create a window on your monitor you can give it the name 'testMonitor' and stimuli will know how they should be scaled appropriately.